The Chart for Shopify Inc. (SHOP) Is Flashing Mixed Signals

-Shopify Inc. (NYSE:SHOP) went down by -8.45% from its latest closing price compared to the recent 1-year high of $176.29.
-The company’s stock price has collected -6.30% of loss in the last five trading sessions.
+Shopify Inc. (NYSE:SHOP) went up by 3.04% from its latest closing price compared to the recent 1-year high of $176.29.
+The company’s stock price has collected -1.73% of loss in the last five trading sessions.
 Barron’s reported on 07/27/22 that Shopify’s Guidance Was Downbeat.
 The Stock Is Rallying Anyway.

 Is It Worth Investing in Shopify Inc. (NYSE :SHOP) Right Now?